Screen Time looks to address growing concerns around increasing device usage, smartphone addiction and social media impacting on mental health.

 Screen Time works across all your devices via iCloud

-Rather than be restricted to just a single device, the Screen Time feature is based on your iCloud account associated with all your devices that are running iOS 12.
+Rather than be restricted to just a single device, the Screen Time feature is based on your iCloud account.
 This means a number of things.
 Not only will you be able to see how you use apps across multiple devices, but also won't be able to cheat the system by using your iPad over your iPhone when you've run out of time on one device.

 You can't have multiple users on a single device